 Travel Wine Glasses With Lid

-If you’re comfortable giving up the traditional wine glass look, then consider a BBTO Insulated Stainless Steel tumbler which makes a superb alternative for travel wine glasses.
+If you’re comfortable giving up the traditional wine glass look, then consider an insulated stainless steel tumbler which makes a superb alternative for travel wine glasses.

-This travel mug is made of stainless steel and has a removable lid which includes a drinking straw.
+This travel mug is made of stainless steel and has a removable lid.
 The lid helps to reduce possible spills and the stainless steel material means you can use it for hot or cold drinks—a multipurpose, TFG must-have for packable items.